Our Favorite Spots in Al Ain, UAE

 The Traditional Dance at Souq Al Qattara

-Two young boys joined in the fun and were dancing along to the beat.
-They were juggling their toy rifles, throwing them high in the air, and doing their best to catch them again.
+Two young boys joined in the fun and danced along to the beat.
+They juggled their toy rifles, throwing them high in the air and trying their best to catch them again.

-The anti-gun part in me was a bit reluctant to take a liking to this display but I told myself, this is a tradition here and remembering the many sheik portraits over the last couple of weeks you see them with their rifles.
-A necessary tool trying to survive in the desert.
+The anti-gun part of me was a bit reluctant to take a liking to this display.
+Still, I told myself, this is a tradition here, and remembering the many sheik portraits over the last couple of weeks, you see them with their rifles—a necessary tool trying to survive in the desert.

-The boys spotted my camera quickly and were very much aware of me being there and you could see extra concentration was put into the maneuvers.
+The boys spotted my camera quickly and were very aware of me being there.
+You could see that extra concentration was put into the maneuvers.

 The two young boys performing at Souq Al Qattara in Al Ain

-We also sampled the local food which was introduced to us by a former Emirati general, who told us he had visited Ottawa, Canada, and had skated the Rideau Canal in the bitter cold.
+We also sampled the local food introduced to us by a former Emirati general, who told us he had visited Ottawa, Canada, and had skated the Rideau Canal in the bitter cold.

 After sampling the cabbage rolls and the delicious “balls”, which I do not know the name of, we decided to make this our dinner.